griffithlab/pVACtools_Intro_Course/docs/03-running_pvactools.md

   this flag enables allele-specific binding cutoffs as recommended by [IEDB](https://help.iedb.org/hc/en-us/articles/114094152371-What-thresholds-cut-offs-should-I-use-for-MHC-class-I-and-II-binding-predictions).
-- `--run-reference-proteome-similarity`: One consideration when selecting neoantigen candidates, is that the neoantigen should not occur natively in the patient's proteome.
+- `--run-reference-proteome-similarity`: One consideration when selecting neoantigen candidates is that the neoantigen should not occur natively in the patient's proteome.
 When this flag is set, pVACfuse will search for each neoantigen candidate in the reference proteome and report any hits found.
-  By default this is done using BLASTp but we recommend using a proteome FASTA file via the `--peptide-fasta` parameter to speed up this step.
+  By default this is done using BLASTp, but we recommend using a proteome FASTA file via the `--peptide-fasta` parameter to speed up this step.
 - `--percentile-threshold`: When considering the peptide-MHC binding affinity for filtering and prioritizing neoantigen candidates, by default only the IC50 value is being used.
-Setting this parameter will additionally also filter on the predicted percentile.
+Setting this parameter will additionally filter on the predicted percentile.
 We recommend a value of 2 (2%) for this threshold.
 - `--percentile-threshold-strategy`: When running pVACsplice with a `--percentile-threshold` set, this parameter will influence how both the IC50 cutoff and the percentile cutoff are applied.
-The default, `conservative`, will require a candidate to pass both the binding and the percentile threshold while the `exploratory` option will require a candiate to only pass either the binding or the percentile threshold.
+The default, `conservative`, will require a candidate to pass both the binding and the percentile threshold, while the `exploratory` option will require a candidate to only pass either the binding or the percentile threshold.

 Additionally there are a number of parameters that might be useful depending